performanceArtist/medium/README.md

     map data needed to run a side effect -> create an `Effect` and return it as a part of the result object

 `Medium` also has a dependency injection support.
-This is done so side effects can be mocked, by passing mocks in tests.
+This is done so side effects can be mocked in tests and comes with a benefit of easy modification and code separation. `Medium` isn't meant to hold any data besides the specific cases where the data is truly local.
+It is merely an integration layer between view and the world.
+Once `Medium` needs something to do the real world's work, it should be created separately and specified as a dependency, not utilized directly.

 ### Effect

 `Effect` is an abstraction that represents an input stream, associated with an effectful function and a tag.
 Every time the stream emits a value, the function receives it and produces a side effect, such as a `Source` state modification or any other external call.

 There are two constraints enforced by the abstraction.

-The first one is effect immutability and non-composability - once an `Effect` is created, neither its tag, nor its worker function can be modified or discarded.
-Each `Effect` should be distinct and have one responsibility, reflected by its name(tag).
+1. Effect immutability and non-composability - once an `Effect` is created, neither its tag, nor its worker function can be modified or discarded.

+2. Tag uniqueness withing one `Medium`(and overall, ideally, to avoid confusion).
+Each tag can only be associated with one `Effect`.
+This further solidifies the intent to make every `Effect` a distinct entity with a single responsibility, reflected by its name(tag).

 There are three basic `Effect` operations:

 1. Creation(`effect.tag`).
-To create an `Effect`, you need a stream of values(such as user events), a unique(in the `Medium` scope) tag, and a function to execute a side effect.
+To create an `Effect`, you need a stream of values(such as user events), a unique tag, and a function to execute a side effect.

 ```ts
 const clickLog = pipe(